Site Menu

 I founded Domino Service Dogs in honor of my daughter, Caitlin Tyra Brady.

-That is Caitlin’s legacy in motion.
+That is Caitlin’s legacy in motion—moving forward, four paws at a time.

-— Barbara Henry
+— Barbara Henry, CPDT-KA

-Domino Service Dogs
+Founder & Executive Director, Domino Service Dogs